jcheng31/ayulin.net/Content/_posts/2014-05-08-windows-phone-81.md

 A nice side-effect of all notifications being unified is that any notification at all, regardless of source - individual apps, email accounts, or SMS - can now be customised from within the OS' settings.
-That means the ability to toggle the pop-over toast notifications, vibration, and sound on a per-thing basis.
+That means the ability to toggle the pop-over toast notifications, vibration, and sound on a per-*thing* basis.
 Even better is the ability to choose custom notification tones for everything from one place, which I really like: I've got different tones for each email account now, and it's finally possible to audibly tell which app has triggered a